SyedAmal/retail-customer-segmentation/README.md

 ##  Dataset

-The dataset used is the [UCI Online Retail Dataset](https://archive.ics.uci.edu/ml/datasets/Online+Retail), which contains all transactions from a UK-based online store over 1 year (2010).
+The dataset used is the UCI Online Retail Dataset(https://archive.ics.uci.edu/ml/datasets/Online+Retail), It is available in google.
 ##  Key Features  :-)

 ###  RFM Analysis